 Can teen drivers save on insurance through telematics programs?

-One way to keep your teens safe is to monitor their driving habits.
-Some insurance companies offer specific programs for teen drivers that monitor their driving behavior.
+One way to keep teens safe is to monitor their driving habits.
+Some insurance companies offer specific programs for teen drivers that monitor this behavior.

 Here are two options available to parents of new drivers: